DefTruth/lite.ai.toolkit/README.md

   <img src='logs/test_lite_fast_style_transfer_mosaic.jpg' height="200px" width="200px">
 </div>

-*litehub* for onnxruntime/ncnn/mnn.
+*LiteHub* for onnxruntime/ncnn/mnn.
 This library integrates some interesting models and implement with onnxruntime/ncnn/mnn.
 Such as `YoloV5`、`YoloV4`、`DeepLabV3`、`UltraFace`、`PFLD`、`Colorization`、`FastStyleTransfer` and so on.
 Most of the models come from `ONNX-Model-Zoo`, `PytorchHub` and `other open source projects`.
 All models used will be cited.
 Many thanks to these contributors.
 What you see is what you get, and hopefully you get something out of it.

 ## 1. Dependencies.
 * Mac OS.